 Assess your company’s finances and determine how much you can set aside for additional staffing.
 Granted that hiring a VMA is more cost-effective than a domestic one, you should also consider how assistants with specialized skills might require higher rates than regular ones.

 Choose between freelance marketplaces and virtual assistant services.

 The former means lower cost but finding a VMA rests on you solely.

 Using the list of tasks you made and the budget you determined, you can post your job ad.
 Take your pick from among the many freelance marketplaces online but also be prepared to:

 - sift through all kinds of applications which could include the unqualified and even bogus ones.

 - deal with complications that might arise from hiring a remote work on your own.

-The second option allows you these services from an agency that provides virtual assistants:
+The latter allows you these services from an agency that provides virtual assistants.